yancath/acnh-twin/README.md

 Light hearted React-based Animal Crossing: New Horizons app that determines which villager(s) have the same birthday as you!
 This simply uses React.js, CSS3 and CSS3 Flexbox!

+## Bugs

+There are still some CSS styling errors when used on mobile phpnes (moreso on flexbox as this is VERY new to me)

 ## API Reference

-Thank you to the lovely people at ACNH API for building and maintaining this RESTful API!
+Thank you to the lovely people at [ACNH API](https://acnhapi.com/) for building and maintaining this RESTful API!